zowe/docs-site/docs/user-guide/configure-xmem-server.md

 - **First Parameter**=Source PDS Prefix

-   Data set prefix of the source PDS where .SZWESAMPE(ZWESVSTC) was installed into.
+   Data set prefix of the source PDS where .SZWESAMP(ZWESVSTC) was installed into.

    For an installation from a convenience build, this will be the value of `zowe-install.sh -h` when the build was installed.
 See [Install Zowe z/OS convenience build](install-zowe-zos-convenience-build.md#step-3-choose-a-dataset-hlq-for-the-samplib-and-loadlib)